Please ensure Javascript is enabled for purposes of website accessibility Page 1: Preventing Challenging Behavior in Young Children

 Transcript: Mary Louise Hemmeter, PhD

 So the first thing we tell teachers about challenging behavior is to make sure that they are doing everything they can to prevent problem behavior.
 And so with really young children, with preschool-age children, most of their problem behavior can be prevented either by how we design their environments, how we teach them routines, how we teach them expectations, how we provide predictability and consistency in their day, or through teaching them social skills and emotional competencies that they can use to get their needs met in place of using problem behavior to get their needs met.
 Most of the time, challenging behavior in young children is related to not following directions or not doing what people want you to do, teachers or parents.
 We think by having behavior expectations that tell children what you expect them to do, you’re being proactive about teaching them the expectations, reinforcing those expectations, rather than telling them what not to do when they engage in a problem behavior.
-We really see behavior expectations as a way to promote the skills you want to see, and by doing that you automatically prevent some of the problem behavior.
+We really see behavior expectations as a way to promote the skills you want to see, and by doing that, you automatically prevent some of the problem behavior.

 Most educators recognize that rules offer children more predictability in the classroom and should be incorporated into a good management plan.
 Formal expectations, including rules, should be routinely taught, posted, reviewed, and practiced.
+This module will explore how to do this.

 Print Friendly, PDF & Email